sylefeb/Silice/learn-silice/README.md

 would end up creating very long critical paths, resulting in slow designs.
 So typically we want to register outputs, or inputs, or even both.
 And sometimes none of them.
 All of that is possible in Silice.
-For instance, let's switch to an immediate output using the `output!` syntax on our outputs:
+For instance, let's switch to an immediate output using the `output!` syntax on all outputs:
 ```c
 unit rotate(output! uint8 o) ...
 //                ^ note the exclamation mark